 Americans are war fatigued.

-In addition, the loathing of the general public cannot be understated toward World Policing’s most famous and indefatigable proponents; Denethors whose hellbent fixation on taking and retaking various Osgiliaths never seem to result in the loss of their own sons.
-Their delivery of pro-war talking points on cable news and in mainstream opinion columns always comes off creepy, yucky, and almost cult-like: “WE MUST GET INVOLVED IN THE CONFLICT IN DURKADURKASTAN, BECAUSE THE WAR GODS NEED TO BE FED WITH THE FRESH SOULS OF LOW INCOME HIGHSCHOOL GRADUATES.”
-These people never only advocate for one specific conflict or alliance, no. They make their living advocating for U.S. entry into every single war proposed by any president, regardless of party.
+In addition, it cannot be understated how badly the general public loathes World Policing’s most famous and indefatigable proponents; Denethors whose hellbent fixation on taking and retaking various Osgiliaths never seem to result in the loss of their own sons.
+Their delivery of pro-war talking points on cable news and in mainstream opinion columns always comes off as creepy, yucky, almost cult-like: “WE MUST GET INVOLVED IN THE CONFLICT IN DURKADURKASTAN, BECAUSE THE WAR GODS NEED TO BE FED WITH THE FRESH SOULS OF LOW INCOME HIGHSCHOOL GRADUATES.”
+These people never only advocate for one specific conflict or alliance, no. They make their living advocating for U.S. entry into every single war proposed by any president regardless of party.
 It’s not any particular international cause these vampires feel invested in.
 Rather they feel invested only in the idea that the U.S. should be involved in lots of international causes.

-So I understand the perspective of non-interventionists who point out the absurdities of interventionist foreign policy, and who adopt the general rule of thumb: “Hey, whatever Bill Kristol or John Bolton or Lindsey Graham suggest, let’s do the opposite, ‘cause those guys are cartoon villains.”
+So I understand the perspective of non-interventionists who point out the absurdities of interventionist foreign policy, and who adopt the general rule of thumb: “Whatever Bill Kristol or John Bolton or Lindsey Graham suggest, let’s do the opposite, ‘cause those guys are cartoon villains.”

-For my part, I think it unwise for a person to be a strict non-interventionist or interventionist.
-When it comes to war and allies, I’m somewhat of a Jacksonian, in the sense that I believe the United States should use its full weight to ruthlessly pursue and eliminate anybody who attacks American citizens or even expresses a desire to attack American citizens.
-For that matter, if an entire country has a history of funding terrorist attacks against us and wishing us dead, we ought to raze their cities, mount heads on pikes, and leave.
-No “nation-building”, no “making the world safe for democracy”, no propping up puppet leaders.
-If somebody crosses us or so much as looks at us funny, we go and destroy, but that’s it.
+For my part, I think it unwise for a person to define themselves as a strict non-interventionist or interventionist.
+When it comes to war and allies, I’m more inclined to take on the label of Jacksonian: that is, I don’t believe in “nation-building”, or in “making the world safe for democracy”, or in propping up puppet leaders, but I do believe the United States should use its full weight to ruthlessly pursue and eliminate any individual who attacks American citizens or even expresses a desire to attack American citizens.
+By extension, if an entire country has a history of funding terrorist attacks against us and wishing us dead, we ought to raze that country’s cities, mount heads on pikes, and leave.
+Go and destroy.
+That’s it.
 I don’t want America to be an empire in the sense that it attempts (and fails) to maintain global order at great expense to itself.
-But I do want America to be an “empire” in the sense that people around the world understand not to ever ever fuck with us, because we will wear their skin and drink their blood and feast on the marrow of their bones while dancing naked around fires.
+But I do want America to be an “empire” in the sense that people around the world understand not to ever ever fuck with us, because we will wear their skin, drink their blood, and feast on the marrow of their bones while dancing naked around fires.

-(This ruthlessness applies in the case of the harm of any American citizen, regardless of social or economic class.
-The message needs to be stated—yes stated, by a U.S. president—that the poorest American traveling abroad is worth more than the richest foreigner in their own country.
+(This ruthlessness applies in the case of the harm of any American citizen, regardless of social or economic status.
+The message needs to be stated—yes stated, by a U.S. president—that the poorest and dumbest American traveling abroad is worth more than the richest and smartest foreigner in their own country.
 No Iranian official or Saudi prince or Chinese mogul or Russian oligarch should be immune from a public, gruesome, humiliating end if they cause death or injury to an American.
 With the U.S. arsenal estimated to be worth over $1 trillion annually, and with CIA presence in almost every single country, there is no reason why every human on the planet shouldn’t have the bone-deep understanding that American lives are extremely expensive.
 So expensive that one would be better off killing the last white rhinoceros.
-Power, like money, is of little use if it is not spent, and this is the type of fear-and-trembling our country’s power ought to purchase.)
+And what gives the United States the right to declare its people to be “the most valuable” in the world?
+Power of course.
+But power, like money, is of little use if it is not spent.
+Power is meaningless without will.
+It goes without saying that the fear-and-trembling I’ve spoken of is something our country’s power ought to purchase, but the real question is whether our nation ever acquires the will to enforce the protection and avenging of its citizens without reluctance or apology.)

 No doubt this inthendiary rhetoric brings tears to the limpest wrists in the land, who whimper as they shimmy that “real democracies respect and follow international law”.
 To which my quick and blunt rejoinder is that “international law” isn’t real, has only ever been believed in by those who are impotent and feckless (and possess only enough self-awareness to be resentful about their impotence and fecklessness), and that the only true law which exists between nations is the law of might.
 Everybody’s a Roman on the inside.
 Even those who like to think they aren’t.